rogerpadilla/prouter/README.md

   })
   .use('/', (req, resp, next) => {
     // do some stuff...
-    // pass control to the next middleware function next();
+    // and pass control to the next middleware function next();
   })
   .use('/admin', (req, resp, next) => {
     // do some stuff...
-    // pass control to the next middleware function next();
+    // and pass control to the next middleware function next();
   })
   // mount the product's group of handlers using this base path .use('/product', productRouterGroup)
   .use('(.*)', (req, res, next) => {

-    // this handler will run for any routing event, after other handlers
+    // this handler will run for any routing event, after the other handlers

     // req.listening will be true when this callback was called due to a
     // client-side navigation (useful to differentiate client-side vs
-    // server.side rendering - when using universal rendering)
-    if (req.listening) {
+    // server.side rendering - when using a mix of both SSR and CSR) if (req.listening) {
       const title = inferTitleFromPath(req.originalUrl, APP_TITLE);
       updatePageTitle(title);